HimanshuPoptani/Machine-Learing/README.md

 # Pandas
-This is a DATASET python framwork very important in terms if you wonna become a data Anylyst
+This is a DATASET python framwork very important in terms if you wonna become a data Anylyst This also has many applications in Machine Learning process

 # START live Jupyter Notebook for this Code
 WARNING: This link will take you the live example of this GIT code, don't make any changes and save it this will never be reset then